bmeares/Meerschaum/docs/mkdocs/reference/environment.md

   mrsm show config baz
 ```

+## **`MRSM_PLUGINS_DIR`**

+Like `MRSM_PLUGINS_DIR`, you can designate a separate directory outside of the root to isolate your secrets and segment your configuration.

 ## **`MRSM_VENVS_DIR`**

 Like `MRSM_PLUGINS_DIR`, you can designate a separate directory outside of the Meerschaum root to contain virtual environments.
-Generally you should not need to set this, but this is useful for sharing virtual environments between deployments as well as separating package data from user data (e.g. Kubernetes deployments).
+This is useful for sharing virtual environments between deployments as well as separating package data from user data (e.g. Kubernetes deployments).

 ```bash
 MRSM_VENVS_DIR='venvs/' mrsm show plugins